TSpeech-Hub/whisper_realtime_server/README.md

 Thank you for helping improve this project and making it better for everyone!

 ## TODO
+- [x] Rapidfuzz token confirmation
 - [ ] Custom enviroment setup
 - [ ] grpc implementation
 - [ ] remove unused packages in Dockerfile and requirements

+## BUGFIX
+- [ ] Rarely other client words can end in others buffer